Chygos/Projects/Biology/README.md

 ## **Introduction**
 This contains Jupyter notebooks and Python and R codes for analysing biological datasets.

 The datasets that will be used are RNA transcript data generated from microarray or RNA-seq (single-cell or bulk).
-Techniques that will be used to analyse them include the application of differential gene expression analysis to determine differentially expressed genes in a diseased state.
+Techniques that will be used to analyse them include the application of differential gene expression analysis to determine differentially expressed genes in a diseased state and functional annotation of differential genes.

 ## **Data Extraction and Analysis**